Skip to content

 Do Any SEO Principles Actually Change?

-If you can narrow SEO into four key principles, then why do marketers talk about it constantly changing?
+If you can narrow SEO into four key principles, why do marketers talk about constantly changing?
 To find the answer to this question, it’s necessary to separate the theory of SEO from the tactics used to grow website traffic and bolster search rankings.

 Crawlability, keywords, backlinks, and site structure all represent the SEO basics; however, tactics are used to optimize these fundamentals.
 This is where SEO is rapidly changing – marketers must tweak their site’s content to accommodate search engines’ ever-changing algorithms.